List of Hazbin Hotel and Helluva Boss characters: Sir Pentious

-Pendleton "Sir Pentious" (voiced by Alex Brightman) is an anthropomorphic cobra demon from the Victorian era, and a skillful inventor.
-He was recruited by Vox to spy on Alastor in the hotel, but was ungraciously fired after being found out.
+Pendleton "Sir Pentious" (voiced by Will Stamper in the pilot and Alex Brightman in the series) is an anthropomorphic bisexual cobra demon from the Victorian era, and a skillful inventor.
+He is recruited by Vox to spy on Alastor in the hotel, but is ungraciously fired after being found out.
 Charlie offers him a second chance, and he chooses to become an official patron at the hotel, touched by Charlie's compassion.
 He is shown to have feelings for Cherri Bomb.
 In "The Show Must Go On", Sir Pentious sacrifices himself to stop Adam, and is redeemed and sent to Heaven.
-He created several small, sentient eggs, which he referred to as his "Egg Boiz", who serve as his loyal minions.
+The second season sees Pentious desperately trying to make contact with his friends in Hell, and ultimately assisting in proving to all of Hell that redemption is possible through a broadcast from Heaven; this season also reveals the sin that condemned him to Hell - having done nothing to prevent one of his former clients from murdering a woman, and staying silent when said client killed five more women.
+He created several small, sentient eggs, which he refers to as his "Egg Boiz", who serve as his loyal minions.

 Adam

-Adam (voiced by Brightman) is the first human, a high-ranking angel in Heaven, and the main antagonist of the first season.
+Adam (voiced by Brightman) is the first human, based on Adam, as well as a high-ranking angel in Heaven and the main antagonist of the first season.
 He commands the Exorcist angels, and by extension the Exterminations of Hell.
-He is a narcissistic and immature leader who dismisses and mocks Charlie's idea of sinners ascending to Heaven.
+He is a narcissistic, self-centered, and immature leader who dismisses and mocks Charlie's idea of sinners ascending to Heaven.
 He is shown to want revenge on Hell for killing one of his Exorcist angels.
-In "The Show Must Go On", he was killed by Niffty during a battle between Heaven and Hell.
+In "The Show Must Go On", he is killed by Niffty during a battle between Heaven and Hell.
 He appears again in the second season as a hallucination witnessed by Lute.
+He is straight.